Football: Hong Kong trailblazer Chan hopes to inspire other women

 While she has no solid plans to leave Hong Kong in the near future, Chan has expressed interest in taking her career overseas in the long-term and to then bring her knowledge back to Hong Kong would be ideal.

-But for now, she is focussing on improving herself as a coach and continuing to build her relationship with her team.
+But for now, she is focusing on improving herself as a coach and continuing to build her relationship with her team.

 "It's nerve-racking," she said.
 "There's definitely more nerves than excitement, because there's never been a female coach leading an all-male team."